 - 1. Remove air cleaner, loosen clamp at intake, and loosen air cleaner bracket at opposite side of engine. - 2.
-Disconnect throttle linkage at carburetor. - 3.
-Disconnect gas line from carburetor to fuel pump. - 4.
+Disconnect throttle linkage at carburetor. - Disconnect gas line from carburetor to fuel pump. - 4.
 Disconnect vacuum line from carburetor to distributor and heater tube from Climatic Control. - 5.
-Remove the four nuts and lock-washers from the carburetor mounting studs and remove carburetor. - 6.
-Remove locks and nuts from exhaust pipe manifold outlet flange. - 7.
+Remove the four nuts and lockwashers from the carburetor mounting studs and remove carburetor. - Remove locks and nuts from exhaust pipe to manifold flange. - 7.
 Remove the ten nuts from the exhaust manifold outlet flanges. - 8.
 Remove four bolts from the carburetor riser, connecting outlet and inlet manifolds.